 There are three philosophies that guide the choices we make and the marketplace we’re building.

 1) Diversity is more important than consistency.

 Every student is different, and every student learns differently.
-We could not possibly tell you the best way to teach every subject.
+We could not possibly tell you the best way to learn or, for that matter, teach every subject.

 2) Sustainable is more important than free.